About Our Program

 Who We Are

-Classes are currently being offered in Utah, Nevada, and Idaho.
+Classes are currently being offered in Salt Lake City area, Northern Nevada, and Northern Idaho.

 By having veterans train their dog, it helps get them out of their homes and involved again in civilian life; it helps them develop their emotional coping skills and resiliency, and the positive training techniques our instructors use teach them to guide their dog and solve problems using methods that are enjoyable for the dog and healthy for the veteran.
 The dog and the handler create a strong bond through working together, and the dog is trained for specific tasks to help the veteran lead a more productive, less stressful life.

 CWAC first assesses canine candidates from both local and out-of-state shelters and rescue organizations.
 Candidates who show signs of being a good fit for our program are adopted and then placed in our prison program at the Northern Nevada Correctional Center (NNCC) for several weeks to learn basic obedience skills and pass their Canines Good Citizen (CGC) test.
 Learning these skills gives both the dog and veteran a leg up so they can start their training as a team with a foundation in place.
 When it comes to placing a dog with a veteran, we always take into consideration the veteran's personality and needs to ensure a proper fit.
 Once we pair a veteran a with a dog they become a service team and attend weekly training classes.